Skip to main content

 Bolt gives you the choice of which AI agent powers your builds, so you can work in the way that suits you best.
 You can choose between two options:

 • Claude Agent – Our most capable builder in Bolt and the best choice for production-quality apps and larger development work.
 It produces more complete results, makes stronger decisions, and handles complex reasoning with fewer errors.
 It may take a little longer to run and can use more tokens, although the higher quality often saves time overall.
-Claude Agent is powered by the Claude 4.5 model family from Anthropic, and you can choose the level of performance you want, including fast and efficient Haiku 4.5, the everyday default Sonnet 4.5, or the powerful Opus 4.5.
+Claude Agent is powered by the Claude model family from Anthropic, and you can choose the level of performance you want, including fast and efficient Haiku 4.5, the everyday Sonnet 4.5/4.6, or the powerful Opus 4.5/4.6.
 Plan Mode is also available with Claude Agent, which helps you develop detailed build strategies and execute them accurately.

 • v1 Agent (legacy) – Based on the original Bolt experience, this agent is more likely to produce incomplete apps and require extra fixes, so it’s not recommended for production work.
 It is, however, faster, uses fewer tokens per prompt, and works well for quick prototypes or testing layouts and design ideas.
 It uses Anthropic Claude Sonnet as its LLM.